-Prescription drugs are covered when furnished by the Skilled Nursing Facility and used by the Member during a period of covered Skilled Nursing Facility care.
+Prescription drugs are covered when provided by the Skilled Nursing Facility and used by the Member during a period of covered Skilled Nursing Facility care.
 Services or supplies not included in the written treatment plan and Custodial Care are not covered.

-Outpatient drugs and prescription medications may be available as a supplemental benefit.
+Outpatient drugs and prescription medications are available as a supplemental benefit.
 Please refer to "Drugs and Prescription Medication" (Outpatient) listed in "Other Exclusions and Limitations."

-18. Termination of Pregnancy - Refer to the Schedule of Benefits for the terms of any coverage, if any.
+18. Termination of Pregnancy - Refer to the Schedule of Benefits for the terms of coverage.